twiliofaces/twiliofaces/README.md

 Usage
 -----
-An exemplary usage of the client may look like the following:
+A simple usage of the client may look like the following:

 on xhtml page
 ```xml